bhdrkcr/HoA-mini-task/README.md

 ## Setup

-Make sure you have python == 3.9.2 installed and set as enviroment variable.
+Make sure you have python == 3.9.2 installed and set as environment variable with postgresql13 create a database and user with all privileges on database

 - clone project to your computer
 - create a venv and activate it